ioUnit/ioUnit/README.md

 # ioUnit
+##### Test data should be easy

-An opinionated way to use junit parameterized tests to process input files and compare with expected output.
+ioUnit is an opinionated way to use junit parameterized tests to process input files and compare with expected output.

 This provides a simple alternative to hardcoding fragile strings in your java JUnit testcases.
 The framework is light on the amount of code required by your tests.
 * Provide the inputs.